GoogleCloudPlatform/community/tutorials/slack-slash-command-app-engine-java.md

 ## Costs

-This tutorial uses billable components of Cloud Platform, including:

-- Google App Engine flexible environment
+This tutorial uses billable components of Google Cloud, including App Engine flexible environment.

 Use the [Pricing Calculator][cloud-pricing] to generate a cost estimate based on your projected usage.